 Dr Burcu Yüksel Ripley is a Senior Lecturer and the Theme Coordinator for commercial law LLMs on international commercial law, international trade law and sustainability.
 She was the Director of the Centre for Commercial Law between 2020-2023.

 Burcu obtained her LLB and PhD in Private International Law from Turkey, and her LLM in International and Comparative Business Law from England.
 Before joining the University of Aberdeen, she worked at the leading Turkish university, Ankara, at the Department of Private International Law of the Law Faculty.
 She also practised law and worked at the Export Credit Bank of Turkey (Turk Eximbank) where she dealt with legal and practical aspects of international trade finance.

 Burcu has several publications on aspects of international trade and finance law, private international law, international payments, international commercial law and dispute resolution, law and technology (including digitalisation, distributed ledger technology/blockchain and digital assets in particular cryptocurrencies) and Turkish law.
-She has been involved in international collaborative research projects.
-She regularly speaks at international conferences and acts as a referee for articles submitted to prestigious and internationally renowned UK and Turkish academic journals.
+She has been involved in various internationally collaborative research projects.
+She regularly speaks at international conferences and acts as a referee for articles submitted to prestigious and internationally renowned academic journals.
 She has been appointed by courts in the UK and Turkey to give expert opinion evidence on private international law matters.

-Burcu is a NERC Constructing a Digital Environment (CDE) Fellow of the Digital Environment Expert Network as part of the multidisciplinary NERC/UKRI ‘Constructing a Digital Environment’ Programme.
-She is a Special Rapporteur for the UK for the International Academy of Comparative Law (IACL)’s General Report on ‘Cryptocurrencies: the impossible domestic law regime?’
-(Asunción 2022 General Congress, Topic IX.C); an Observer on the Committee on the Uniform Commercial Code (UCC) and Emerging Technologies of the Uniform Law Commission and the American Law Institute (2021-2022).
+Burcu was a NERC Constructing a Digital Environment (CDE) Fellow of the Digital Environment Expert Network as part of the multidisciplinary NERC/UKRI ‘Constructing a Digital Environment’ Programme; a Special Rapporteur for the UK for the International Academy of Comparative Law (IACL)’s General Report on ‘Cryptocurrencies: the impossible domestic law regime?’
+(Asunción 2022 General Congress, Topic IX.C) and an Observer on the Committee on the Uniform Commercial Code (UCC) and Emerging Technologies of the Uniform Law Commission and the American Law Institute.

 Memberships and Affiliations